aiming-taxonomy/glossary/readme.md

 # Aiming Taxonomy

-A taxonomy for everything aiming to provide a good centralized source of definitions and classifications for all topics in aiming and help new people understand the same topics
+An Aim-community driven taxonomy for common understanding of aim concepts

 To navigate use the table of contents button in the top left of this box